 Our Board of Directors has adopted charters for the Audit, Compensation, and Nominations and Corporate Governance Committees describing the authority and responsibilities delegated to each committee by the board.
 Our Board of Directors has also adopted Corporate Governance Guidelines, a Code of Conduct, and a Code of Ethics for the CEO and Senior Financial Officers.
-We post on our website at www.synaptics.com, the charters of our Audit, Compensation, and Nominations and Corporate Governance Committees; our Corporate Governance Guidelines, Code of Conduct, and Code of Ethics for the CEO and Senior Financial Officers, and any amendments or waivers thereto; and any other corporate governance materials contemplated by SEC or Nasdaq regulations.
+We post on our website at www.synaptics.com, the charters of our Audit, Compensation, and Nominations and Corporate Governance Guidelines, code of Ethics for the CEO and Senior Financial Officers; our Corporate Governance Guidelines, Code of Conduct, and Code of Ethics for the CEO and Senior Financial Officers, and any amendments or waivers thereto; and any other corporate governance materials contemplated by SEC or Nasdaq regulations.
 These documents are also available in print to any stockholder requesting a copy in writing from our corporate secretary at our executive offices set forth in this proxy statement.

-We regularly schedule executive sessions of our Board of Directors at which independent directors meet without the presence or participation of management.
+We regularly schedule executive sessions of our Board of Directors at which non-management directors meet without the presence or participation of management.
 The Chairman of the Board of Directors presides at such executive sessions.
-In his absence, the presiding director of such executive session rotates among the Chairs of the Audit Committee, Compensation Committee, and the Nominations and Corporate Governance Committee.
+We also schedule meetings of the independent directors, which are presided by the Lead Director.